 Most of the primary unit configuration, as well as the entire FortiManager database, are synchronized to the backup unit.
-Interface settings and HA settings are not synchronized.
-These settings must be configured on each cluster unit.
+For settings that are not synchronized, you must configure the settings on each cluster unit.
+For a list of settings not synchronized, see Synchronizing the FortiManager configuration and HA heartbeat on page 641.